Commercial or General Liability Insurance

 Bad Faith Insurance Claims

 Contracts with insurance companies entitle the insured to an implied covenant of good faith and fair dealing.
 Our firm has dealt with many instances where the insurance company does not even make an offer.
 Potentially, this may be a bad faith insurance claim.

 When an insurance company acts in bad faith, this entitles the insured to extra compensation.
 This compensation is outside the scope of the contract.
 Our firm analyzes each case and ensures that the insurance company acts in good faith.
 Otherwise, we pursue bad faith claims against the insurance company.

 How much coverage should I have?

-The amount of coverage for a business really depends on the nature of the business.
-For a business that is engaged in high cost services or products, the liability insurance should be higher.
-The risk of high bodily injury for a business should mean higher insurance policies in order to ensure financial protection.
+The amount of coverage for business really depends on the nature of the business.
+For a business that is engaged in high-cost services or products, liability insurance should be higher.
+The risk of high bodily injury for a business should mean higher insurance policies to ensure financial protection.